 You can perform the full investigation.
 In an urban area, most of the sites will be developed rather than natural classes.
-This is fine, so collect as many Land Cover Sample Sites than natural classes.
 This is fine, so collect as many Land Cover Sample Sites as you can.
-These are very important to scientists because urban land cover types are difficult to identify and distinguish in Landsat imagery.
+These are very important to scientists because urban land cover types are difficult to identify and distinguish in Landsat TM imagery.